Mo Adams

-Mohammed "Mo" Adams (born 23 September 1996) is an Eritrean professional footballer who plays as a midfielder.
+Mohammed "Mo" Adams (born 23 September 1996) is a British professional footballer who plays as a midfielder.

 A youth product of Nottingham Forest and Derby County, in 2016, Adams moved to the United States and played two seasons of college soccer for the Syracuse Orange.
 In 2018, Adams was chosen as the 10th overall selection by the Chicago Fire in the MLS SuperDraft.

 Career

 Youth

 Adams started his career in the youth ranks at Nottingham Forest before moving to Derby County.
 He scored 15 goals for Derby County Under-18s before his release in July 2015.

 Syracuse Orange

 In 2016, Adams committed to Syracuse University.
 In his freshman year with Syracuse Orange, Adams scored once in 19 games.
 At the end of the season, he was named in the All-Atlantic Coast Conference Second Team and the Cuse Award winner for Male Rookie of the Year.
 He was a member of the ACC All-Academic Team and the Athletic Director's Honor Roll.
 In his sophomore year, Adams was named team captain and made 16 appearances.